MultiChain/multichain-explorer/README.md

     # Make a note of the default-rpc-port value, let's say it's 1234, and add it to multichain.conf
     echo "rpcport=1234" >> multichain.conf

+You may need to set the ip to connect to if you run multichain-explorer on another host though.
+In this case just add another entry to ````multichain.conf```` as follows:

+    echo "rpcconnect=192.168.99.100" >> multichain.conf

 Configure the Explorer
 ----------------------